omarkmu/pz-omichat/docs/sandbox-options.md

 `default → $ifelse($neq($menuType mini_scoreboard) $name $username &#32;[ $name ])`
 `tokens → $menuType, $forename, $surname, $username, $name`

-The format used for displaying character names within in-game menus such as Trading and Medical Check.
+The format used for displaying character names within in-game menus such as the trading window, medical check, and the admin mini-scoreboard.
 If blank, menus will not be affected.

 ### FormatName